Liquefaction

 Warning Signs for Investors

-Before investing in real estate in a seismic zone, check for these red flags:
+Before committing capital to real estate in a seismic zone, look for these geological red flags:

-- **High Water Table:** Regions where groundwater is close to the surface.
+- High Water Table: Any area where the groundwater is less than 10-15 feet below the surface.

 FAQs